aivarsk/aivarsk.github.io/about.md

 title: About
 ---

 My name is Aivars Kalvans.
-I write software (C, C++ and Python) that runs on Oracle database and TUXEDO for more than 13 years now.
+I write software (C, C++ and Python) that runs on Oracle Database and Tuxedo for more than 13 years now.
 I tinker with internals of Oracle and various other software.

 Some code I have written both bad and "good enough":